06 – Helen

 “I don’t do anything!
 I was asleep!”

-After that, the door released and I fell out.
-I tried to sleep in the lounge after that but the doll is always waiting when I wake.
-My cold is getting worse and I’ve lost weight, but it’s right, no-one would believe me.
+After that, the door released, and I fell out.
+I tried to sleep in the lounge after that, but the doll is always waiting when I wake.
+My cold is getting worse, and I’ve lost weight, but no one would believe me.
 I can’t sleep knowing it’s always watching me.

 I’m so tired.